March 12, 2026 (3mo ago)

 });

-Small, frequent deploys are easier to roll back and less likely to cause cascading failures.
-The DORA data consistently shows that elite teams deploy multiple times per day — not once a week.
+Small, frequent deploys are easier to roll back.
+The 2024 DORA report shows elite teams deploy multiple times per day with a 5% change failure rate, while low performers deploy monthly with a 64% failure rate.

 # Install hey